TrebledJ/trebledj.github.io/content/posts/infosec/cpp-deserialization/2025-11-09-insecure-deserialization-and-confusion-attacks-in-cpp.md

         load_and_deserialize_object<T>(new_ptr);
         id_to_obj_lookup[id] = new_ptr;
     } else {
-        new_ptr = id_to_obj_lookup[id]; // Shallow copy shortcut.
+        @@new_ptr = id_to_obj_lookup[id];@@ // Shallow copy shortcut.
     }
 }
 ```

 But the shallow copy isn't the issue.
 It's the fact that this shortcutting step **does not check the current type being deserialized**.
-Once we understand this, we can talk remediations.

 {% details "Shallow Copy Shortcutting Mechanism: The Gory Details" %}

 Each library has their own codepath and implementation.
-All are similar in their lack of type checks.
+In the snippets below, pay attention to the absence of type checks prior to the shallow copy.

 Boost Serialization:
 - If tracking is enabled and the object was found, then `track()` copies the raw address and `load_pointer()` **returns early**.